Fidelity National Financial, Inc. (NYSE:FNF) Holdings Raised by Bank of Montreal Can

 Bank of Montreal Can boosted its stake in Fidelity National Financial, Inc. (NYSE:FNF) by 17.3% in the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The institutional investor owned 170,081 shares of the financial services provider’s stock after buying an additional 25,146 shares during the quarter.
 Bank of Montreal Can owned approximately 0.06% of Fidelity National Financial worth $7,495,000 at the end of the most recent quarter.

 A number of other hedge funds also recently added to or reduced their stakes in the business.
 The Manufacturers Life Insurance Company lifted its position in Fidelity National Financial by 129.6% in the 2nd quarter.
 The Manufacturers Life Insurance Company now owns 13,087 shares of the financial services provider’s stock worth $569,000 after buying an additional 7,388 shares in the last quarter.
 Grantham Mayo Van Otterloo & Co.
-LLC lifted its position in Fidelity National Financial by 273.1% in the 2nd quarter.
+LLC raised its holdings in shares of Fidelity National Financial by 273.1% during the 2nd quarter.
 Grantham Mayo Van Otterloo & Co.
-LLC now owns 220,495 shares of the financial services provider’s stock worth $9,583,000 after buying an additional 161,403 shares in the last quarter.
-Mitsubishi UFJ Trust & Banking Corp lifted its position in Fidelity National Financial by 43.0% in the 2nd quarter.
-Mitsubishi UFJ Trust & Banking Corp now owns 486,423 shares of the financial services provider’s stock worth $21,252,000 after buying an additional 146,304 shares in the last quarter.
-Bridgefront Capital LLC purchased a new stake in Fidelity National Financial in the 2nd quarter worth approximately $723,000.
+LLC now owns 220,495 shares of the financial services provider’s stock valued at $9,583,000 after purchasing an additional 161,403 shares in the last quarter.
+Mitsubishi UFJ Trust & Banking Corp raised its holdings in shares of Fidelity National Financial by 43.0% during the 2nd quarter.
+Mitsubishi UFJ Trust & Banking Corp now owns 486,423 shares of the financial services provider’s stock valued at $21,252,000 after purchasing an additional 146,304 shares in the last quarter.
+Bridgefront Capital LLC bought a new position in shares of Fidelity National Financial during the 2nd quarter valued at $723,000.
 Finally, Forsta AP Fonden bought a new position in shares of Fidelity National Financial during the 2nd quarter valued at $1,795,000.
 Institutional investors own 78.40% of the company’s stock.

 Shares of FNF opened at $46.79 on Monday.
 The company has a market capitalization of $13.35 billion, a PE ratio of 5.83 and a beta of 1.39.
 Fidelity National Financial, Inc. has a one year low of $29.82 and a one year high of $49.55.
 The company has a debt-to-equity ratio of 0.30, a current ratio of 0.19 and a quick ratio of 0.19.
 The company’s fifty day moving average price is $47.08 and its 200 day moving average price is $45.59.